Lan Xang: The Conquests of King Fa Ngum

 The traditional court histories of Lan Xang begin in the Year of the Nāga 1316 (the nāga a mythical serpent of the Mekong and a protector spirit of the kingdom) with the birth of Fa Ngum.
 Fa Ngum's Grandfather Souvanna Khampong was king of Muang Sua and his father Chao Fa Ngiao was the crown prince.
-As a youth Fa Ngum was sent to the Khmer Empire to live as a son of King Jayavarman IX, where he was given princess Keo Kang Ya.
+As a youth Fa Ngum was sent into exile, to a place the Chronicles of Lan Xang name as Mueang Inthapat (เมืองอินทปัต) and modern accounts identify with the Khmer Empire, where he entered the service of a ruler the same chronicle calls Phraya Siri Chunthrarat and is elsewhere named Jayavarman IX, and where he was given princess Keo Kang Ya.
+(Note: The identification of Mueang Inthapat with Angkor is not the chronicle's own wording; the question is set out at Fa Ngum.)
 In 1343 King Souvanna Khampong died, and a succession dispute for Muang Sua took place.

 In 1349 Fa Ngum was granted an army known as the "Ten Thousand" to take the crown.
 At the time the Khmer Empire was in decline (possibly from an outbreak of the Black Death and the combined influx of Tai peoples), both Lanna and Sukhothai had been established in what had been Khmer territory, and the Siamese were growing in the area of the Chao Phraya River which would become the Ayutthaya Kingdom.

+Chris Baker and Pasuk Phongpaichit place Lan Xang among three loose confederations of towns that formed in the interior between the end of the 13th century and the middle of the 14th, beside Lan Na on the upper tributaries of the Chao Phraya and an unnamed group at the edge of the hills that Ayutthaya called the mueang nuea or Northern Cities.
+On their account a lingering warrior ethic and a landscape of river valleys divided by hill ridges kept such confederations loose and fractious, drawn together at intervals by a strong leader and soon after pulled apart by feuds.
 The opportunity for the Khmer was to create a friendly buffer state in an area they could no longer effectively control with only a moderately sized military force.

 Fa Ngum's campaign started in southern Laos, taking the towns and cities in the region around Champasak and moving northward through Thakek and Kham Muang along the middle Mekong.
 From his position on the middle Mekong, Fa Ngum sought assistance and supply from Vientiane in attacking Muang Sua, which they refused.
-However, Prince Nho of Muang Phuan (Muang Phoueune) offered assistance and vassalage to Fa Ngum for assistance in a succession dispute of his own and help in securing Muang Phuan from Đại Việt.
+However, Prince Nyo of Muang Phuan (Muang Phoueune) offered assistance and vassalage to Fa Ngum for assistance in a succession dispute of his own and help in securing Muang Phuan from Đại Việt.
 Fa Ngum agreed and quickly moved his army to take Muang Phuan and then on to take Xam Neua and several smaller towns of Đại Việt.